 Actresses in Italy

 Hjördis must have seen parallels with her own early career.
-Although she did not work in France, she did model for the ‘Franska’ department at NK (Nordiska Kompaniet) in Stockholm, before landing film roles as a dancer and model.
+Both she and her nieces started their careers as models at Leja in Stockholm, and although she did not model in France (not really possible in wartime), she did model for the ‘Franska’ department at NK (Nordiska Kompaniet) in Stockholm, while landing small film roles.

 Joined at the hip

 By the time ‘Cleopatra’ was finished, the twins’ mother was well aware of how hard they were working.